hzqst/MetaHookSv/README.md

 r_shadow_low_scale : scale factor when render shadow-caster entity in medium quality shadow map. recommended value : 0.5

 r_ssao 1 / 0 : enable or disable Screen Space Ambient Occlusion (SSAO). recommended value : 1

+(Warning: you might see SSAO's black pixel fighting on wall or terrain if your defalt_fov is not 90. you have to either turn SSAO off or change default_fov back to 90)

 r_ssao_intensity : control the intensity of SSAO shadow. recommended value : 0.6 ~ 1.0